Border Patrol Agent Killed at Highway 86 Crash Site - Calexico Chronicle

 “It is with a profound sense of loss that we mourn the passing of one of our own, Border Patrol Agent Alejandro Flores,” said El Centro Sector Chief Patrol Agent Gregory Bovino in a statement.
 “The men and women of the El Centro Sector will be deeply impacted by this tragic loss.”

-Flores-Bañuelos leaves behind his wife and three children, according to the El Centro Sector.
+Flores-Bañuelos, who leaves behind his wife and three children, was a 12-year veteran of the Border Patrol and a former U.S. Marine, according to the El Centro Sector.

-The Highway Patrol has directed any further questions regarding the accident to the El Centro Sector Border Patrol.

-El Centro Sector officials on Monday stated more information would be released as it becomes available.

-NBC/Telemundo in San Diego contributed information to this story.
+Julio Morales and NBC/Telemundo in San Diego contributed information to this story.

-Note: (This story was updated at 1:30 p.m.
-Tuesday, March 16, with additional information from the California Highway Patrol.)